Serica 15%, ENI 32% (operator), JX Nippon 25%, Mitsui 20%, Equinor 8%

-Serica’s net Rowallan resource is estimated at 20 to 60mmboe (P50 and P10 respectively).
+Serica’s net Rowallan prospective resources are estimated at 20 to 60mmboe (P50 and P10 respectively).

 The reservoir comprises high-quality sandstones at both Middle Jurassic and Triassic levels, which are optimally situated for hydrocarbon charge from the direction of the nearby Monan and Mungo oil fields.